wistia/wistia-open-docs/_posts/updating-your-embeds.md

 Normally, E-v1.js is automatically kept up to date within 60 seconds.
 If your embed codes use a version of E-v1.js that _isn't_ hosted by Wistia though (like if you made a copy of it and are hosting it yourself), then that version of E-v1.js will become out of date as soon as the Wistia engineering team releases updates and improvements to it, which happens daily.

-The change we're making on Dec 12th will not be compatible with old versions of E-v1.js, so you'll need to switch to the Wistia-hosted version.
+The change we're making on December 10th will not be compatible with old versions of E-v1.js, so you'll need to switch to the Wistia-hosted version.
 You can do that by replacing your existing copy of E-v1.js with this:
 <pre><code class="langauge-html">&lt;script charset=&quot;ISO-8859-1&quot; src=&quot;//fast.wistia.com/assets/external/E-v1.js&quot;&gt;&lt;/script&gt;</code></pre>

 {{ "If you want to load E-v1.js asynchronously, be sure to include `async` at the end of that opening script tag." | tip }}